QuickBirdEng/XCoordinator/README.md

 ## 🏃‍♂️ Getting started

-Define a `Route` enum and a `Coordinator` that prepares a transition for each case:
+Define a `Route` enum and a `Coordinator` that prepares a transition for each case.
+Since 3.0 you can describe transitions with the **transition builder** ✨ — opt in by annotating your override with `@TransitionBuilder<RootViewController>`:

 ```swift
 enum UserListRoute: Route {